Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Introduction

-The number of randomized assignments that yield the data you observed gives the numerator of the design-based likelihood, reported in the third column.
+The number of randomized assignments that generate the data you observed gives the numerator of the design-based likelihood of the joint distribution of potential outcomes, reported in the third column.
 Paraphrasing the baby board book ``Statistical Physics for Babies'' \citep*{ferrie2017}, which provides style inspiration for our visualization, physicists refer to the number of ways that you could have seen what you have seen as ``entropy.”
-The design-based likelihood is equal to the entropy---the number of assignments that yield the data (shown in lighter shading)---divided by the number of possible assignments.
-The first row, with zero defiers, yields the data in eight of 20 possible assignments, so the likelihood is $8/20=40\%$.
-The second row, with one defier, yields the data in six of 20 possible assignments, so the likelihood is $6/20=30\%$.
-The last row, with two defiers, yields the data in 12 of 20 possible assignments, so the likelihood is $12/20=60\%$.
+The design-based likelihood is equal to the entropy---the number of assignments that generate the data (shown in lighter shading)---divided by the number of possible assignments.
+The first row, with zero defiers, generates the data in eight of 20 possible assignments, so the likelihood is $8/20=40\%$.
+The second row, with one defier, generates the data in six of 20 possible assignments, so the likelihood is $6/20=30\%$.
+The last row, with two defiers, generates the data in 12 of 20 possible assignments, so the likelihood is $12/20=60\%$.

-Why do some joint distributions of potential outcomes yield the data in more randomized assignments than others and therefore have higher likelihoods than others?
-The bottom half of each row sorts the six people by type and separately shows how the always takers, compliers, defiers, and never takers must be randomized into intervention and control to yield the data.
-In the first row, there are three types---always takers, compliers, and never takers---and there must be a balance between intervention and control within each type to yield the data.
-In the second row, there are four types---always takers, compliers, defiers, and never takers---and there must be an imbalance between intervention and control within each type to yield the data.
-In the third row, there are only two types---compliers and defiers---and there must be a balance between intervention and control within each type to yield the data.
+Why do some joint distributions of potential outcomes generate the data in more randomized assignments than others and therefore have higher likelihoods than others?
+The bottom half of each row sorts the six patients by type and separately shows how the always takers, compliers, defiers, and never takers must be randomized into intervention and control to generate the data.
+In the first row, there are three types---always takers, compliers, and never takers---and there must be a balance between intervention and control within each type to generate the data.
+In the second row, there are four types---always takers, compliers, defiers, and never takers---and there must be an imbalance between intervention and control within each type to generate the data.
+In the third row, there are only two types---compliers and defiers---and there must be a balance between intervention and control within each type to generate the data.